 There’s no question that we all enjoy a good deal.
 More often than not, Amazon is the best place to find a great deal along with fast shipping.
-It’s no secret that Amazon is the go-to place for online shopping this Christmas, but knowing when prices drop on products you want is an entirely different matter.
+It’s no secret that Amazon is the go-to place for online shopping, but knowing when prices drop on products you want is an entirely different matter.
 The good news is there are plenty of ways to track price drops and be in the know to find the best price.

 If you’re a frequent Amazon shopper, CamelCamelCamel.com is a must-know site.
 While it isn’t much to look at, it’s a fantastic resource.
 The primary function of the site is to track price history for nearly any product.